idra-lab/loco_nav/README.md

 # Installing the code

-To install natively the code follow these detailed installation [instructions](https://github.com/mfocchi/tracked_robot_simulator/tree/master/install_native.md).
-However, we strongly suggest to install a docker image to avoid  compatibility issues.
+We strongly suggest to install a docker image to avoid  compatibility issues.
 To see how to install the docker image follow these [instructions](https://github.com/mfocchi/loco_nav/tree/master/install_docker.md).